Shenmin-Z/srt-player/readme.md

 ### Waveform

-- find the exact location to replay (`click` to set replay position, which is indicated by a vertical yellow line, and press `r` to play at that position)
+- find the exact location to replay (`click` to set replay position)

 ### Offline usable

 - onced loaded, can be used without internet next time

+## About "upload"

+This application plays local video, it's not real "upload".
+This causes the problem that a user will have to "upload" everytime after the web page is reloaded.
+To mitigate this problem you can:

+- use desktop Chrome or Edge, which supports reading local files(user permission required)
+- check the `Copy file(s) to cache` option when uploading, which will save video files to indexeddb

 ## Limitations

+- Modern browser required.
+Tested on Chrome, Firefox, Edge and desktop Safari.
-- Video has to be in codecs that browser can play, which means if your video file has an incompatible format you will have to convert it to a compatible one first
+- Video has to be in codecs that browser can play, which means if your video file has an incompatible format you will have to convert it to a compatible one first.
-- Waveform generation might not be accurate or fail on large file, in which case you can extract audio from video with some other software and select the `Enable using extra audio file` option
+- Waveform generation might not be accurate or fail on large file, in which case you can extract audio from video with some other software and select the `Enable using extra audio file` option.